Insurance Contracts

 What Is the Real Distinction between Condition Precedent and Condition Subsequent?

 A primary source of confusion is what constitutes the dividing line between condition precedent and condition subsequent, the event that divides the before from the after.
-In regard to insurance contracts, is that the loss event or when the insurance company pays the insured?
+Regarding insurance contracts, is that the loss event or when the insurance company pays the insured?
 Courts have differed in deciding what event separates a condition precedent from a condition subsequent.
 Some have held that all of the conditions specified could be classified as condition precedents, since this is what the contract requires.

 Although the distinction between the 2 types of conditions may seem pedantic, there are usually legal consequences as to how a condition is classified.
 For instance, if a court decides that an unfulfilled condition is a condition precedent, many jurisdictions require the insured to prove that the condition precedent had been satisfied, based simply on that classification; but if the condition is classified as a condition subsequent, then many jurisdictions, because of the classification, require the insurance company to prove that the condition was not satisfied, and that the unfulfilled condition was detrimental to the insurance company.